 | Steel waste | Low.
 Only the damaged section is removed | High.
 The entire upright is discarded, even if 90% of it is not damaged |

-| Engineering oversight | Engineer stamped-design, and supported by professional engineers | Replacement upright must be identical to OEM engineering specifications |
+| Engineering oversight | Engineer-stamped design, and supported by professional engineers | Replacement upright must be identical to OEM engineering specifications |

-| Compliance | Full compliance to RMI, ANSI, OSHA, and CSA codes | Depends on the age of the rack and design style, compliance may not meet today's guidelines |
+| Compliance | Full compliance to RMI, ANSI, OSHA, and CSA | Depends on the age of the rack and design style, compliance may not meet today's guidelines |

-| Warehouse and rack compatibility | Fully engineered to match environmental requirements (cold storage, seismic zone, outdoors, ...) or rack type (back-to-back, double-deep, drive-in/push-back, ...
-Kits will be engineered specifically for Single/Double Straight, Cantilevered/Recessed, or slanted legs | Must be identical to OEM-specified upright; inquire with OEM/integrator. |
+| Warehouse and rack compatibility | Fully engineered to match environmental requirements (cold storage, seismic zone, outdoors, ...) or rack type (back-to-back, double-deep, drive-in/push-back, ...)
+Kits will be engineered specifically for single/double straight, cantilevered/recessed, or slanted legs | Must be identical to OEM-specified upright; inquire with OEM/integrator |

 | Cost over rack life (Calculate ROI) | Best ROI.
-Lowest rack life cost | Recurring replacement multiply costs over time |
+Lowest rack life cost. | Higher.
+Recurring replacement costs multiply over time. |

 When weighing pallet rack repair against OEM replacement, focusing only on the initial cost tells only half the story.
 The more important figure is the cost of each option over the life of the rack, once future impacts, labor, downtime, and replacement cycles are factored in.
 In high-risk locations like end-of-aisle positions, narrow aisles, and high-traffic zones, an engineered repair kit pays back quickly because built-in impact protection prevents the next strike from triggering another full repair, eliminating the recurring replacement cycle entirely.

-| Cost Component | DAMO PRO ENGINEERED REPAIR | OEM UPRIGHT REPLACEMENT |
+| Cost Component | DAMO PRO ENGINEERED REPAIR KIT | OEM UPRIGHT REPLACEMENT |

 |---|---|---|